Aircraft routing and crew pairing: updated algorithms at Air France: Integrated problem

 where $|p\cap S|$ denotes the cardinality of $\{\alpha\in S\colon p\in\pairingSet_{\alpha}\}$.
 It prevents a solution to use all short connections in $S$ but does not restrict otherwise the set of solutions.

 We can now describe the algorithm for the integrated problem.
 The algorithm maintains a set $\scConSet$ of short connection cuts.
 Initially, $\scConSet$ is empty.
 The following steps are repeated. \begin{enumerate}[label=(\roman*)] \item Solve \eqref{eq:MasterProblem} with additional constraints \eqref{eq:shortConnectionCuts} for $\scSet\in\scConSet$.
 Let $\ve y^*$ be the optimal solution. \item Solve \eqref{eq:ARprogram} with the additional constraints \eqref{eq:shortConnectionConstraint}. \begin{itemize} \item If it is feasible, then stop (we have found the optimal solution of \eqref{eq:IntegratedProblem}). \item Otherwise, add $\scSet(\ve y^*)$ to $\scConSet$ and go back to \ref{step:CP}. \end{itemize} \end{enumerate} Because of the cuts added along the algorithm, a solution $\ve y^*$ is considered at most once.
 The number of solutions to the crew pairing problem being finite, the cut generation algorithm terminates after a finite number of iterations.
-The solutions of the last call to \ref{step:CP} and \ref{step:AR} form an optimal solution to \eqref{eq:IntegratedProblem}: at each iteration, the only solutions of \eqref{eq:MasterProblem} that are forbidden by the additional constraints \eqref{eq:shortConnectionCuts} are not feasible for \eqref{eq:IntegratedProblem} and at the last iteration, $\ve y^*$ is the optimal solution of a relaxation of \eqref{eq:IntegratedProblem}.
+The solutions of the last call to \ref{step:CP} and \ref{step:AR} form an optimal solution to \eqref{eq:IntegratedProblem}: at each iteration, the only solutions to \eqref{eq:MasterProblem} that are forbidden by the additional constraints \eqref{eq:shortConnectionCuts} are not feasible for \eqref{eq:IntegratedProblem} and at the last iteration, $\ve y^*$ is the optimal solution of a relaxation of \eqref{eq:IntegratedProblem}.

 In practice, the algorithm does not converge after thousands of iterations on industrial instances.
-We therefore replace $|S|-1$ by $\gamma |S|$ with $\gamma < 1$ in the constraints \eqref{eq:shortConnectionCuts}, loosing the optimality of the solution returned.
-Numerical experiments in Section \ref{sec:experimentalResults} show that $\gamma=0.9$ is a good compromise: we obtain near optimal solutions after a few dozens of iterations.
+We therefore replace $|S|-1$ by $\gamma |S|$ with $\gamma < 1$ in the constraints \eqref{eq:shortConnectionCuts}, losing the optimality of the solution returned.
+During the first iteration, there is no additional constraint \eqref{eq:shortConnectionCuts}: the crew pairing problem \eqref{eq:MasterProblem} is therefore not constrained by the aircraft routing.
+It is therefore a relaxation of the integrated problem, and its optimal solution provides a lower bound on the optimal solution of the integrated problem.
+We use this lower bound to evaluate the quality of the solution of the integrated problem returned by the algorithm.
+Numerical experiments in Section \ref{sec:experimentalResults} show that $\gamma=0.9$ is a good compromise: We obtain near optimal solutions after a few dozens of iterations.